Best Golf Mats

 Fiberbuilt Launch Monitor Studio Golf Mat

-If you’re looking for a mat for an indoor studio, you will love the latest mat from Fiberbuilt.
+If you’re looking for the best golf hitting mat for an indoor studio, you will love the latest mat from Fiberbuilt.
 This single sided mat is ideal for golfers with launch monitors as the mat is broken into three parts.
 One part is the Fiberbuilt grass section where you stand.
 Next is the performance turf section, and then the rough section.

-Plus, this is a best mat on the list as it allows you to hit down and through it without any “turf shock.”
+Plus, this is one of the best mats on the list as it allows you to hit down and through it without any “turf shock.”
 Check out some of the best features of this amazing product:

-• 7’ wide by 4’ long (broken up into three sections) making the surface unlike most.
+• 7’ wide by 4’ long (broken up into three sections) making the surface unlike most golf mats.

-• Created to fit launch monitors like Ernest Sports, Foresight, and SkyTrak systems.
+• Created for launch monitors like Ernest Sports, Foresight, and SkyTrak systems.

 • Hitting part of the mats have four tee holes, depending on which club you’re hitting and you can use real tees.